HurriCast: Synthetic Tropical Cyclone Track Generation for Hurricane Forecasting

 \subsection{Design Overview}

-Figure~\ref{fig:framework} shows the overall workflow of \tech.
-Users only need to provide the historical dataset of the hurricane tracks on the target region. \tech will analyze the hurricane tracks, and forecast the hurricane coverage and intensity.
-The fully process is fully automated without any user interventions.
-We implement \tech in Pytorch and release it as an open-source software on Github\cite{htg1}.
+The workflow of HurriCast, illustrated in Figure~\ref{fig:framework}, is designed to be user-friendly and fully automated.
+Users only need to provide the historical hurricane track data for the target region.
+HurriCast then analyzes this data to forecast future hurricane coverage and intensity.

-We propose a hybrid method in \tech that combines statistical models with machine learning to conduct both temporal and spatial analyses, aiming to predict future hurricane coverage and damage.
-The key insight of using statistical method, instead of numerical method, is that insurance plan do not need double- or triple-digit precision on physical variables, hence a light-weighted but effective approach is more appealing to the users.
-Based on this point, we introduce three basic models: the ARIMA time series prediction model, the K-Means clustering model and the Autoencoder model.
-We employ the ARIMA model to predict the frequency of future hurricane tracks based on historical data (Section~\ref{sec:4-2}).
-Building on this, we then categorize historical hurricane tracks using the K-means algorithm and determine their distribution and representative patterns within specific clusters (Section~\ref{sec:4-3}).
-Finally, leveraging an Autoencoder neural network, we simulate the comprehensive hurricane coverage across the target region, optimizing the model with precise input and rigorous training mechanisms (Section~\ref{sec:4-4}).
+HurriCast employs a hybrid method that integrates statistical models with data-driving methods to conduct both temporal and spatial analyses, aimed at predicting future hurricane coverage and damage.
+We introduce three core models: the ARIMA time series prediction model for forecasting hurricane frequency, the K-Means clustering model for analyzing track distribution, and the Autoencoder model for simulating comprehensive hurricane coverage.
+We use the ARIMA model to forecast the frequency of future hurricane tracks based on historical data.
+Next, the K-means algorithm categorizes historical hurricane tracks to identify distribution patterns within specific clusters.
+Finally, the Autoencoder neural network simulates comprehensive hurricane coverage across the target region, with precise inputs and rigorous training mechanisms optimizing the model.